Skip to main content

 Democrats and Republicans, on the other hand, usually have automatic access to the ballot.

-In order to ensure ballot access in 2024, No Labels has established itself as a political party in some states.
+In order to ensure ballot access in 2024, No Labels established itself as a political party in some states.
 However, the organization does not define itself as a national political party.

 Do third party candidates “spoil” elections?